To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 DIFC-LCIA arbitration: Sole counsel for the successful Respondents in a multi-day DIFC-LCIA arbitration concerning a failed joint venture, involving allegations of bad faith and dishonesty.

-ICC Arbitration: Junior counsel (with David Streatfield-James QC and Ben Pilling QC) for the successful contractor in relation to an ICC arbitration arising out of a large infrastructure project in Qatar.
+ICC Arbitration: Junior counsel for the successful contractor in relation to an ICC arbitration arising out of a large infrastructure project in Qatar (with David Streatfield-James QC and Ben Pilling QC).

-LCIA arbitration: Appointed as co-counsel in a nine-figure arbitration seated in Jordan concerning installation works at a gas power station in the Middle East.
+LCIA arbitration: Appointed as co-counsel in an ongoing nine-figure international arbitration seated in Jordan concerning an EPC contract for a gas power station in the Middle East.

-The “Arctic” 2 Lloyd’s Rep. 603 (Comm): junior counsel (with Alexander Wright) for the successful s.69 appellant, on a point of law concerning the classification of contractual terms regarding maintenance of class, before both the Commercial Court and Court of Appeal.
+The “Arctic” 2 Lloyd’s Rep. 603: junior counsel on a s.69 appeal concerning the classification of contractual terms regarding maintenance of class, before both the Commercial Court and Court of Appeal.

-Delta Kanaris and Ors. v Elemento Limited EWHC 2875 (Comm), junior counsel (led by Sean O’Sullivan QC) for the successful application on a freezing injunction in support of arbitral proceedings.
+Delta Kanaris and Ors. v Elemento Limited EWHC 2875 (Comm), junior counsel for the successful applicant on a freezing injunction in support of arbitration proceedings (led by Sean O’Sullivan QC).

 Backos v WFW Global LLP EWHC 243 (Ch): sole counsel for the s.67 applicant, in a dispute concerning the interpretation of an arbitration agreement.

-The “Arctic” 2 Lloyd’s Rep. 603: junior counsel for the owners on a s.69 appeal in both the Commercial Court and the Court of Appeal on a point of law concerning the classification of contractual terms regarding maintenance of class in the Barecon ‘89.
+The “Arctic” 2 Lloyd’s Rep. 603: junior counsel for the owners on a s.69 appeal in both the Commercial Court and Court of Appeal concerning the classification of an obligation concerning regarding maintenance of class.

-LMAA Arbitration: Junior counsel for the successful respondent shipyard in an LMAA arbitration following the termination of a contract for the construction of a self-elevating liftboat following Basic Design delays.
-Ed also assisted in successfully defending the consequent s.69 appeal at the permission stage.
+LMAA Arbitration: junior counsel for the successful respondent shipyard in an LMAA arbitration following the termination of a contract for the construction of a self-elevating liftboat following Basic Design delays.
+Ed also assisted in successfully defending a subsequent s.69 appeal at the permission stage.

-LMAA arbitration: Junior counsel (with Alexander Wright) for the successful Claimant in a dispute concerning the termination of a 15-year time charter for non-payment of hire.
+LMAA arbitration – junior counsel (with Alex Wright) for the successful Claimant in a dispute concerning the termination of a 15-year time charter for non-payment of hire.